How to Detangle Matted Hair Painlessly

 Now that you’ve combed out your matted hair, rinse away the conditioner (or oil or spray) using cool water.
 Work in a hair oil or detangling spray to the previously matted area to hydrate the damaged hair.
 This also keeps your hair protected down the road.

-Preventing Matted Hair in the Future
+How to Prevent Matted Hair in the Future

-There are several quick and easy steps you can take to avoid matted hair in the future!
+There are several quick and easy steps you can take to avoid super matted hair in the future!
 You don’t have to do every item on this list, but these tips should give you some good ideas for proactive hair health.

 - Comb hair regularly to decrease the chance of severe tangles, especially if you’re prone to matting or have very curly hair.